2014 Moldovan bank fraud scandal: Criminal prosecutions

 Veaceslav Platon, a former member of the Parliament of Moldova, was extradited to Chișinău from Ukraine in August 2016 after Moldovan prosecutors charged him with participating in a scheme to defraud Moldovan banks of US$1 billion.
 He is charged with stealing more than $40 million from Banca de Economii.

 In September 2016, 15 former or acting judges and 3 court bailiffs were arrested by the officers of the National Anti-corruption Center, being accused of being involved in the Russian Laundromat scheme.
 One judge and one bailiff were searched at their homes.

 In January 2022, the IMF stated that measures taken by the authorities between 2016 and 2020 under the ECF/EFF arrangements had "supported the rehabilitation of the banking sector and restored macrofinancial stability" following the 2014 Moldovan bank fraud scandal.

-On 21 December 2023, the Moldovan parliament voted 81 to 101 in favour of dismissing Octavian Armașu as governor of the Nationa Bank of Moldova due to the scandal.
+On 21 December 2023, the Moldovan parliament voted 81 to 101 in favour of dismissing Octavian Armașu as governor of the National Bank of Moldova due to the scandal.
 Members of the Socialist Party joined President Maia Sandu's pro-European Action and Solidarity Party to secure a two-thirds vote.
 He was succeeded by Anca Dragu, a Romanian politician.
 In a June 2024 report, the European Commission described Armașu's dismissal as sudden and unexpected, stating that "the procedure by which the former governor was dismissed is a cause for concern and may pose a risk to the independence of the central bank".
 The decision was also scrutinised by the IMF, referring to the decision as abrupt and course for concern about the independence of the NBM.